DevMountain/DevMtn-Node-Introduction/README.md

 ## Step 8
 ### Summary
-In this step we will use postman to test that our endpoint is returning our user object.
+In this step we will use postman to test that our endpoints are returning our user object.

 ### Instructions
 Make sure that your server is still running and open postman.
-In postman make sure GET is selected, type in `http://localhost:3000/user`, and press Send.
+In postman make sure PUT is selected, type in `http://localhost:3000/user-query`, and press Send.
+After that do the same thing for `http://localhost:3000/user-body`.

 ### Solution
 <p align="center">